 The wedding reception was held at Royal Military Academy’s Robertson House.
-Zoe and David travelled in the classic viscount limousine and guests travelled in a fun vintage red double decker London bus.
+Zoe and David travelled in the classic viscount limousine and guests travelling in a fun vintage red double-decker London bus.

 Robertson House is an impressive venue for a wedding reception.
 The chandeliers, black and white tiled floors, spiral staircase and teak panelled library always give me so many beautiful backdrops in my images.

 The wedding reception was full of laughter and chatter along with some seriously delicious food and there were some emotional speeches.
 Which brings me to another reason why I love capturing military wedding photography.
 The bonds forged between people in service are always reflected in heartfelt speeches.